 Enter a PXE Image Name for the diskless image that will be created.
 Each diskless image must have a unique name to identify it, though the names can be arbitrarily chosen by the user.
 Multiple images may be created and shared between targets.
 See "Managing PXE Images" on page 3-4 for more information.

-Press Make PXE Diskless Image to begin building the named PXE diskless image.
+When choosing to create an NFS Diskless Image, Press Make NFS Diskless Image to begin building the named PXE diskless image.
 The PXE Diskless Image Builder dialog will appear as shown in the following figure.